p-org/P/Docs/docs/index.md

 Microsoft Windows 8 and Windows Phone.

 !!! quote ""
-    :sparkles: **_Programming concurrent, distributed systems is fun but nevertheless challenging, however, a pinch of programming language design with a dash of automated reasoning can go a long way in addressing the challenge and amplify the fun!._** :sparkles:
+    :sparkles: **_Programming concurrent, distributed systems is fun but challenging, however, a pinch of programming language design with a dash of automated reasoning can go a long way in addressing the challenge and amplifying the fun!._** :sparkles:

 ## Let the fun begin!